ngxs/store/docs/plugins/websocket.md

 - `serializer`: Serializer before sending objects to the websocket.
 Default: `JSON.stringify`

 ## Usage
-Once you define the plugin, it will automatically try to connect.
 Once connected any message that comes across the websocket will be bound to the state event stream.

 Let's say you have a websocket message that comes in like: